 Most species were at one time included in the genus Mammillaria.
 They differ primarily in that Coryphanthas flower from the first year of growth at the apex of the plant, while Mammillarias do not flower from new growth and instead flower in rings further down the plant in mostly second-year growth.

 This genus is not at all rare in cultivation, but plants often exist without adequate identification.
 It is especially problematic because Coryphanthas are quite variable from seedling to mature age plants.
 Likewise, the presence of a central spine and extrafloral nectaries are variable even in mature plants.
 In this way, several specimens of the same species may appear quite different based on their age or expressed traits.

 Growing Conditions and General Care

-Allow the soil mix to become nearly dry between waterings, but then water thoroughly.
+Allow the soil mix to become nearly dry between waterings, then water thoroughly.
 Immaculate drainage is essential, so never let the pots sit in water.
 Suspend watering in the winter, but mist occasionally.

-Coryphantha are usually propagated by seed.
+Coryphanthas are usually propagated by seed.

 - Back to genus Coryphantha

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus